State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Application: Homestead policy and state size

-In this section, I estimate the causal impacts of homestead policies on state capacity, as measured by state government spending and revenue.
-I create measures of total expenditure and revenue collected from the records of 48 state governments during the period of 1783 to 1932 \citep{sylla1993sources} and the records of 16 state governments during the period of 1933 to 1937 \citep{sylla1995sourcesa,sylla1995sourcesb}.
-Comparable measures for 48 states are drawn from U.S. Census special reports for the years 1902, 1913, 1932, 1942, 1962, 1972, and 1982 \citep{haines2010}.
+In order to estimate causal impacts of homestead policies on state size, I create measures of total expenditure and revenue collected from the records of 48 state governments during the period of 1789 to 1932 \citep{sylla1993sources}, 16 state governments during the period of 1933 to 1937 \citep{sylla1995sourcesa,sylla1995sourcesb}, and U.S. Census special reports for the period of 1902 to 2008, covering 48 states \citep{haines2010,census2010}.
 The expenditure measure includes state government spending on education, social welfare programs, and transportation.
-The revenue measure incorporates state government income streams such as tax revenue and non-tax revenues such as land sales.
+The revenue measure incorporates state government income streams such as tax revenue and non-tax revenue such as land sales.

-The data pre-processing steps are as follows.
-Each measure is inflation-adjusted according to the U.S. Consumer Price Index \citep{williamson2017seven} and scaled by the total free population in the decennial census \citep{haines2010}.
-Missing values are imputed separately in the pre- and -post-periods by carrying the last observation forward and remaining missing values are imputed by carrying the next observation backward.
-The raw outcomes data are log-transformed to alleviate exponential effects.
-Lastly, I remove states with no variance in the pre-period outcomes, resulting in complete $\text{N} \times \text{T}$ matrices of size $33 \times 159$ and $34 \times 158$ for the expenditures and revenues outcomes, respectively.